virtualizebrief/lilymoms/readme.md

 🤰 If you are pregnant with your first child or if your last child is beginning his/her kindergarten year, you are a Lily mom and we welcome you!
 !!!

+We also talk about how friendships look different during this season and how we can make sure that we have vibrant friendships even with spit-up stains on our shirts and our eyes stinging from lack of 🥱 sleep.

 -->